Small Business Information About

 The HST is a combined tax structure that merges the federal GST and the provincial sales tax.
 It's implemented in certain provinces called the "participating provinces".
 These include New Brunswick, Newfoundland and Labrador, Nova Scotia, Ontario, and Prince Edward Island.
 The HST rates vary among these provinces, ranging from 13% to 15%, as they include the 5% GST plus the respective provincial sales tax.

-The GST HST makes for a significant revenue stream for the Canadian government.
+The GST HST provides a significant revenue stream for the Canadian government.
 Various businesses collect this tax and remit it to the government.
-Small businesses, however, may be exempt from this collection obligation if they qualify as a 'small supplier'.
+Small businesses, however, may be exempt from this collection obligation if they qualify as 'small suppliers'.

-In essence, the Canadian tax system is a multifaceted mechanism designed with a spirit of social and economic balance in mind.
-The understanding of this system, particularly the GST and HST, is pivotal for every business operating in Canada.
+In essence, the Canadian tax system is a multifaceted mechanism designed to promote social and economic balance.
+Understanding this system, particularly the GST and HST, is pivotal for every business operating in Canada.

 GST HST in Canada